 But it wasn't.
 And so we have our one American as allowed by British tax law, Stephen Reinhardt (Nick Adams).
 Stephen's a recent college graduate—I think the film wants us to think he's graduated with a degree in a hard science, but this is unlikely—and even more recently he's arrived here in Arkham, sigh, England, to reunite with his university-days girlfriend, Susan Witley (Suzan Farmer), herself presently having returned to her father Nahum (Boris Karloff) and mother Letitia (Freda Jackson) on their forbidding estate outside town.
 (So what we have so far is just dusting off the story engine from House of Usher.)
 Stephen blunders about in Arkham trying and failing to get transportation, and in a series of repetitive scenes he discovers that the Witleys are so feared and despised by the townsfolk that the bike shop proprietor won't even sell him a bicycle to get there.

 Accordingly, he walks the several miles, and basically has to infiltrate the compound to get to the front door, and when he gets in, he has to wander around before finally he runs into wheelchair-bound Nahum, who tells him to beat it, though he doesn't.
 Stephen has questions about the blasted something-or-other between Arkham and here, and while Nahum will not discuss it (maybe the black-clad figure following Stephen that he didn't notice would've been more forthcoming), the old man is prevailed upon to let Stephen stay, outvoted by his daughter and his bedridden and it seems disfigured wife.
-Things get worse when the Witleys' servant (Terence De Marney) has an episode in the middle of dinner; later awoken by screaming, Stephen is perplexed—and suspicious—of the body-shaped stain on the floor of the servant's room and Nahum's cagey explanation of what exactly happened to him.
-Something is bad at the Witleys, and once Stephen and Susan break into the greenhouse, beholding the monstrous plants—and even more monstrous animals—that Nahum has grown, they discover exactly how bad, catching up to where we were back when we saw Nahum skulking about around the emerald glow of the giant pit he has in the basement, or, at the latest, when Stephen and Susan discussed the portraits of her ancestors, which included a very "AIP Gothic horror" painting of her grandfather (the likeness of Karloff) staring out at us with a malevolent gaze.
+Things get worse when the Witleys' servant (Terence De Marney) has an episode in the middle of dinner; later awoken by screaming, Stephen is perplexed by—and suspicious of—the body-shaped stain on the floor of the servant's room and Nahum's cagey explanation of what exactly happened to him.
+Something is bad at the Witleys', and once Stephen and Susan break into the greenhouse, beholding the monstrous plants—and even more monstrous animals—that Nahum has grown, they discover exactly how bad, catching up to where we were back when we saw Nahum skulking about around the emerald glow of the giant pit he has in the basement, or, at the latest, when Stephen and Susan discussed the portraits of her ancestors, which included a very "AIP Gothic horror" painting of her grandfather (the likeness of Karloff) staring out at us with a malevolent gaze.

 Here's the thing: we're ahead of anywhere the story itself is ever going to get.
 It's like some kind of anti-spoiler; you keep waiting for a Lovecraftian trapdoor to open where you fall into a shoggoth, and it doesn't happen.
 There is, for a while, a reasonably intriguing mystery, but that's only perception, an artifact of a narrative that looks bizarrely more like a sequel to "The Colour Out of Space" set almost a century after the main events of "The Colour Out of Space," paying off on the dreadful portents of the 1927 story's ending.
 I initially even assumed it would be told in flashback, as the blasted heath already exists, and "Colour" is itself principally told in flashback, but you pretty quickly realize this isn't this movie's game.
 I may even be overrating the story, then, because I spent the vast majority of the runtime of this 80 minute film incapable of imagining that it really could be content to take one half of one character name, one half of one place name, and the vaguest outline of its concept, "it's the one about a meteorite," and call itself a movie, and while I've complained ad nauseam about it not doing Lovecraft it should at least do something.

-And, in fairness, it is, but it's even more frown-inducing; I say "a meteorite," but this meteorite delivered unto Nahum a radioactive metal, and he's been using it to do things that are not especially well-explicated, such as make giant plants and mutant octopodes, the former of which at least alludes to one phase of Lovecraft's colour whilst the latter is exactly the lame "hey, do you like Cthulhu? what do you mean it's 1965 and unless you read August Derleth you've never heard of Cthulhu?" fan reference it sounds like, though I will admit that it's at least off-kilter and odd to discover a menagerie of composited-in cephalopods just hanging out in Nahum's rural English greenhouse never doing anything.
+And, in fairness, it is, but it's even more frown-inducing; I say "a meteorite," but this meteorite delivered unto Nahum a radioactive metal, and he's been using it to do things that are not especially well-explicated, such as make giant plants and mutant octopodes, the former of which at least alludes to one phase of Lovecraft's colour whilst the latter is exactly the lame "hey, do you like Cthulhu? what do you mean it's 1965 and unless you read August Derleth you've never heard of Cthulhu?" fan reference it sounds like, though I will admit that it's at least off-kilter and odd to discover a menagerie of cephalopod puppets just hanging out in Nahum's rural English greenhouse never doing anything.

 This is basically fatal: after several decades of rediscovery and his inevitable domestication, it's easy to forget that Lovecraft is supposed to be weird, and it's hard for Cthulhu to be weird when they make plushies out of him (I listen to Lovecraft stories to fall asleep, for goodness sakes), but one nice thing about watching something like Die, Monster, Die! is that it serves as a reset, because as a narrative it's so aggressively ordinary.
 It reinvents "Colour" as the laziest mid-century sci-fi atomic horror cautionary tale anyone might have ever made, with a pointless Mythos gloss that's barely parsable anyway—something-something Nahum's father prayed for a gift from the Great Old Ones (or as screenwriter Jerry Sohl would have it, "the Outer Ones," which, speaking precisely, is something else), and I guess there was a backlog of pending requests, as sometime after his death they sent him some cartoon plutonium.
 It does a mighty disservice to "Colour," removing the veil of metaphor and Lovecraftian madness that let the malign colour be something evocative of radiation, without just being radiation.
 I wonder if Sohl, upon being confronted with one of the most unadaptable-for-cinema stories ever told—a story that is literally about a new hue—just said, under his breath, "fuck you, you're getting meteorite-makes-mutants and you're lucky I'm writing that."
 Yet you keep expecting something remotely Lovecraftian to occur—the material turns out to be an alien egg, maybe, or an invasion vector, but that would almost be "The Colour Out of Motherfucking Space," so no—but it keeps going, being pretty much nothing, right through its non-twist twist.